-Home healthcare patients are among the poorest, sickest and most vulnerable beneficiaries in the Medicare program.
-Quality home healthcare services allow these patients to remain in their homes and receive necessary skilled nursing and therapeutic care.
+Home healthcare patients are among the poorest, sickest and most vulnerable beneficiaries in the Medicare program, underscoring the importance of consistent access to home health.
+Quality home healthcare services allow these patients to remain in their homes and receive necessary skilled nursing and therapy services, while avoiding unnecessary inpatient care and hospital stays.

 - Nearly 70 percent of home healthcare patients are senior citizens and 60 percent are women.

-- Home healthcare patients are more likely to live alone and have poorer health status.
+- Home healthcare patients are more likely to live alone and have poorer health status - an estimated 36 percent live alone.

-- Home healthcare patients had an average of 4.2 medical diagnoses per patient at the time of interview.
+- Home healthcare patients had an average of 4.2 medical diagnoses per patient at the time of interview, and 86 percent have three or more chronic conditions.

 - Patients' most common diagnoses included: essential hypertension, heart disease, diabetes mellitus, chronic obstructive pulmonary disease (COPD), osteoarthritis, malignant neoplasm, and cerebrovascular disease.